AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/extrinsic-calls.md

 4. Select **"Community Proxy call"** from the Quick Start options.
 5. Set the **threshold** to 2/3 of the current council size.
 6. In the call builder, select `utility` → `batch`.
-7. Add a `dappStaking → stake` call for **each active UCG dApp**, entering the appropriate contract address and allocation amount.
+7. Add a `dappStaking → stake` call for **each active position**, entering the appropriate contract address and allocation amount.
 8. Click **Submit**.
 9. **Save and share the transaction hash in the ACC Telegram group.**